Diana Brassard ’90

 Though the memory of that moment makes her laugh, the epiphany did, in fact, change everything.
 Diana switched her major to biochemistry and never looked back.
 She had the opportunity to conduct research throughout her undergraduate years with Professor Lilian Hsu.
 She also received funding to spend a summer doing research at the National Institutes of Health.
 Diana’s senior thesis focused on RNA transcription, and then she headed off to Northwestern University to study influenza for a Ph.D. in biochemistry, molecular biology and cell biology.

-Now a director of the Partnership Support Office at Shire, a global biotechnology pharmaceutical company, Diana oversees project management and operational activities for clinical research.
+Now a Director in Global Development Operations at Takeda, a global pharmaceutical company, Diana oversees various project management and alliance activities for clinical studies with strategic clinical research partners.
 It’s a role that draws not only on her training as a scientist but also on the writing, problem-solving and leadership skills she developed at Mount Holyoke.

 “My alma mater gave me a lot,” says Diana.
 “I met wonderful friends.
 I was mentored and encouraged.
 Mount Holyoke has been the foundation for a meaningful, long and fulfilling career.”